wqiao-intel/NPuzzle/README.md

       column_0 -= 1
 ```
 # Make sure the final configuration can be reached
 In initial state, make all the data according to the final configuration first.
 And then
 move the tiles in random direction with different rounds.
 The round decides the different
-Level :easy, medium or high.
+Level: easy, medium or high.

 # Tool chain
 1. [Python3](https://www.python.org/)